 That was when I worked with him.
 I wish I had worked with him more.
 I would have also loved to have known his brother, Roy Disney, who made everything happen for Walt Disney.
 Without Roy, Disneyland and all the things that we know would not have happened.
 We forget that sometimes.

 AV: Do you recall the very first time you saw Tinker Bell?

 MK: Yes, it was the day I went for the interview.
 They had everything pinned up on the wall, and they showed me the sketches of her so immediately I could get the drift of what they wanted for this little pixie.
 I’m rather pixie-like.
 I’ve been known as pert and perky all my life.
-So I could immediately picture her of what they wanted.
+So, I could immediately picture what they wanted her to look like.

 What do you like about Tinker Bell?

 AV: What do I like about Tinker Bell?
 Well, she’s a very memorable character.

 MK: Yes.
 And why?

 AV: Well… [brief pause for thought]